The Value of Collaboration

 Essay

-Lack of collaboration is a proverbial stone in the road for those developing any ‘sustainable’ tourism operation.
+Lack of collaboration is a proverbial stone in the road for those developing ‘sustainable’ tourism.

 Many tourism players are aware that improving collaboration is a worthy objective, yet they feel stymied by how to put practice into action.
 We talk about collaborating and then find it an impossible task.
 Can we instead make a public commitment to collaboration?